 - Filters.
 Several filters are available including deinterlace, postprocessing, denoise, and even a karaoke filter (voice removal).

-- Configurable subtitles.
+- Configurable subtitles with internet fetching.
 You can choose font and size, and even colors for the subtitles.

 - Audio and subtitles delay adjustment.
 This allows you to sync audio and subtitles.